Phuishere/Multitasking-Chatbot-Not-You/README.md

     - Other mini and trivial function:
         + Multi-modal: a Coca model to describe text or using the built-in multi-modal models
         + Test out the reasoning-function calling paper (with reasoning chain associated with functions)

+4. Database:
+    - Use database for the model's chat history and sessions
+    - Could use different databases for self-learning: SQLite, PostgreSQL, MongoDB, etc.

 4. Dockerize the project